xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 > Performs a read or write operation (`readOrWrite`) on the specified address `addr` reading or writing to `data`.
 The position `pos` has information about where the specified address is stored and is updated for `addr` after each call to access.
 It is up to the callee to keep track of `pos` for each address[^readpathoram].
 <p></p>

 In PathORAM each address is assigned a random position in {0..N} that identifies where that address is stored in public memory (we will see how soon).
-This position is leaked after each access call, therefore after each access call a new random position is generated for that address.
-(We will explain how to keep track of all the positions for a binary search tree in the next section - [Oblivious Data Structures](#keeptrackofpositions) - for now, just assume there is a way to keep track of all the positions for each address)
+This position is leaked after each access call; therefore after each access call, a new random position is generated for that address.
+(We will explain how to keep track of all the positions for a binary search tree in the next section - [Oblivious Data Structures](#keeptrackofpositions) - for now, just assume there is a way to keep track of the position for each address)

 ### How PathORAM works